pleasance/pleasance.github.io/index.md

 ## twitch!

-Ravenfall is a twitch integrated idle RPG! currently in development by zerratar, and i've been streaming it recently: [d1nah@twitch](https://twitch.tv/d1nah)
+Ravenfall is a twitch integrated idle RPG! currently in development by zerratar, and i started streaming it recently: [d1nah@twitch](https://twitch.tv/d1nah)

 i've made a site for [lovefoxx](https://pleasance.github.io/lovefoxx/) <3